Ronald Yaros

 Expertise

-Digital storytelling structures
+Digital storytelling structures for engagement

 Science and health journalism

-Research methods (Quantitative and Qualitative)
+Research methods (quantitative and qualitative)

-Blended, online and mobile teaching and learning
+Blended and virtual teaching and learning

 Awards